andre-j3sus/ist-meic-notes/1st-semester/cd/05-ethical-concerns.md

 8. Design your data and systems for auditability;
 9. Engage with the broader consequences of data and analysis practices;
 10. Know when to break these rules.

+> **Transfer Learning** - the process of transferring knowledge from one domain to another, and it is a way to incorporate domain knowledge in the process.

+> **Data Leakage** - when information from outside the training dataset is used to create the model, and it is a way to incorporate domain knowledge in the process.